 “In Greek myths, by far the more common view was that a divine being comes into the world – not having existed prior to birth – because a god has had sex with a human, and the offspring then is in some sense divine.
 In Greek myths it is most frequently Zeus who engages in these morally dubious activities, coming down from heaven when he sees an attractive woman that he has to have, leading to a rather exotic sexual encounter and a highly unusual pregnancy….”

 “Many people believed that Alexander was one of Zeus’s offspring.
 Alexander’s actual father was the famous and powerful Philip, king of Macedonia, who had fallen in love with a woman named Olympias.
 According to Plutarch, the night before the two were to consummate their marriage, Olympias dreamed that a thunderbolt came down from heaven and entered into her.

-Presumably this was Zeus doing his magic.
-In any event, Philip apparently looked in on his wife that night and saw a serpent engaged in conjugal embrace with her.
+Presumably, this was Zeus doing his magic.
+In any event, Philip apparently looked in on his wife that night and saw a serpent engaged in a conjugal embrace with her.
 As Plutarch indicates, and as one might understand, this sight very much cooled Philip’s passion for his bride.